Neeleshwar, Kerala and Karnataka, India

 Facilities at the hotel include a swimming pool and a spa offering traditional massages, purification regimes, aromatherapy, facial and beauty treatments and rejuvenation therapy.
-There are also two restaurants serving continental, classic Indian and local cuisine, a small shop, beauty salon and internet access is provided.
+There are also two restaurants serving continental, classic Indian and local cuisine, as well as having a small selection of beers and wine.
+There is also a small shop, beauty salon and internet access is provided.

 Activities at the hotel include cookery classes.
 The surrounding area offers a wealth of cultural activities including visits to the Bekal Fort, walking in the Western Ghats, cruises on the infamous Kerala Houseboats, cycling and wildlife tours to see the rare Olive Ridley turtle.
 From October to November there is also a bird guide at the hermitage.